LouiseMcMahon/AWSBackupApp/README.md

 * File Encryption

 ##Pull Requests
-PR's are welcome espcially to add more unit and integration tests, but for features please open an issue and check it with us first.
+PR's are welcome especially to add more unit and integration tests, but for features please open an issue and check it with us first.